baddoo/LANDO/README.md

 # Linear and nonlinear disambiguation optimization (LANDO)
 This repository contains the codes used to perform the LANDO algorithm.
-The framework is described in the folowing schematic and reference
+The framework is described in the following schematic and reference

 <br/>
 <p align="center">